jfjensen/CarND-Path-Planning-Project/README.md

 3. Conditional: a predicate is tested and the result is 'success' or 'failure'.
 4. Action: an action (in this implementation) will either return 'running' or 'success'.

-The selector and sequence nodes return to the same child if it returned 'running'.
+The selector and sequence nodes return to the same child during the 'next tick' if it returned 'running'.
 In this manner the Behavior Tree saves the state of the path planning.
 This is necessary given that some of the Action nodes have a state.
 When the path planner is in the process changing lanes the Action node which is responsible for this behavior returns 'running'.
 When it is finished, it returns 'success'.

 ##### Saving the data of the other vehicles in a vector (lines 396-412)